agentrickard/domain/README.txt

 4.1.2   Site Name

 This value is taken from your system settings and need not be changed.
-It is provided to allow readbility in the domain list.
+It is provided to allow readability in the domain list.

 ----
 4.1.3   Domain URL Scheme